 The actuarial valuation report was prepared using actuarial assumptions adopted by the Board as authorized under North Dakota Administrative Code Section 71-02.
 All actuarial assumptions used in this report are reasonable for the purposes of this actuarial valuation.
-There were no changes in actuarial assumptions since the previous actuarial valuation as of July 1, 2017.

 Beginning with the actuarial valuation as of July 1, 2017, the Board adopted changes to the economic actuarial assumptions (excluding the salary increase assumption) and asset valuation method.
 The actuarial assumptions were based on a review of the economic actuarial assumptions performed by GRS.
+GRS did an additional review of the investment return assumption prior to the July 1, 2019 actuarial valuation.
+The Board adopted a decrease in the investment return assumption from 7.75 percent to 7.50 percent first effective with the actuarial valuation as of July 1, 2019.
+All other actuarial assumptions and the actuarial cost method are unchanged from the last actuarial valuation as of July 1, 2018.

-All other actuarial assumptions used in the actuarial valuation as of July 1, 2018, were based on an experience review for the five-year period ending July 1, 2014, which was performed by the prior actuary, and were first adopted for use commencing with the July 1, 2015, actuarial valuation.
+All other actuarial assumptions used in the actuarial valuation as of July 1, 2019 were based on an experience review for the five-year period ending July 1, 2014, which was performed by the prior actuary, and were first adopted for use commencing with the July 1, 2015 actuarial valuation.